Jane Eyre (character): Development

 While Jane is working at Thornfield, Rochester invites his acquaintances over for a week-long stay, including the beautiful Blanche Ingram.
 Rochester lets Blanche flirt with him constantly in front of Jane to make her jealous and encourages rumours that he is engaged to Blanche, which devastates Jane.

 During the house party, a man named Richard Mason arrives, and Rochester appears to be afraid of him.
 At night, Mason sneaks up to the third floor and somehow gets stabbed and bitten.
 Rochester asks Jane to tend Richard Mason's wounds secretly while he fetches the doctor.
 The next morning before the guests find out what happened, Rochester sneaks Mason out of the house.

 Before Jane can discover more about the mysterious situation, she gets a message that her Aunt Reed is very sick and is asking for her.
-Jane, forgiving Mrs. Reed for mistreating her when she was a child, goes back to see her dying aunt.
+Jane, forgiving Mrs. Reed for mistreating her when she was a child, goes back to see her dying aunt, despite Rochester's initial reluctance to her leaving and his reluctance to continue to pay her salary while she is gone - in hopes of keeping her dependent on him and Thornfield.
 When Jane returns to Thornfield, Blanche and her friends are gone, and Jane realizes how attached she is to Mr. Rochester.
 Although he lets her think for a little longer that he is going to marry Blanche, eventually Rochester stops teasing Jane and proposes to her.
 She accepts.

 On the day of Jane's wedding, two men arrive claiming that Rochester is already married.
 Rochester admits that he is married to another woman, but tries to justify his attempt to marry Jane by taking them all to see his "wife".
 Mrs. Rochester is Bertha Mason, the "madwoman in the attic" who tried to burn Rochester to death in his bed, stabbed and bit her own brother (Richard Mason), and who has been carrying out several other unusual acts at night.
 Rochester was tricked into marrying Bertha fifteen years ago in Jamaica by his father, who wanted him to marry for money.
-Rochester tried to live with Bertha as husband and wife, but her behaviour was too difficult, so he locked her up at Thornfield with a nursemaid, Grace Poole.
+Rochester tried to live with Bertha as husband and wife, but her behavior due to severe mental illness was far too difficult for him to manage, so he locked her up at Thornfield with a nursemaid, Grace Poole.
 Meanwhile, he travelled around Europe for ten years trying to forget Bertha and keeping various mistresses.
-Adèle Varens (Jane's student) is the daughter of one of these mistresses, though she may not be Rochester's daughter.
+Adèle Varens (Jane's student) is the daughter of one of these mistresses, though she may not be Rochester's daughter - a suspicion that led to his cold demeanor towards the girl, and consequently to the hire of Jane to care for her.
 Eventually he got tired of this lifestyle, came home to England and fell in love with Jane.